angristan/awesome-stars/README.md

 - [shaarli2mastodon](https://github.com/kalvn/shaarli2mastodon) - This Shaarli plugin allows you to automatically publish links you post on your Mastodon timeline.
 - [McAfee-Shill-Bot](https://github.com/mattiasgeniar/McAfee-Shill-Bot) - This bot monitors @officialmcafee's tweets, parses their text & images (using OCR), extracts the coin-ticker and buys them on BitTrex.
 - [cloudflare-bypass](https://github.com/KyranRana/cloudflare-bypass) - A new and improved PHP library which bypasses the Cloudflare IUAM page using cURL
-- [dashboard](https://github.com/nextcloud/dashboard) - 🍱 Dashboard gives you latest relevant information at a glance
+- [dashboard](https://github.com/nextcloud/dashboard) - ARCHIVED, new Dashboard is in the server
+- [checksum](https://github.com/westberliner/checksum) - Plugin for Nextcloud and ownCloud to create hashes of files.
 - [nextcloud-metadata](https://github.com/gino0631/nextcloud-metadata) - A Nextcloud plugin for displaying file metadata.
 - [unsplash](https://github.com/nextcloud/unsplash) - 📸🔀☁️ Random Nextcloud log in background from Unsplash
 - [bookmarks](https://github.com/nextcloud/bookmarks) - :bookmark: Bookmark app for Nextcloud